vamshi-chidara/mining-most-influential-locations/README.md

 ## About The Project

-This project implements a framework that finds the most influential locations in a spatial region.
+This project implements a framework that finds k most influential locations in a spatial region R for a given k value.
 These locations have a lot of resource allocation applications ( billboards, charging stations etc ).

+For small value of k and a small spatial region R, I implemented an optimal solution using Group pruning algorithm.
+For large values of R and k, an approximate solution with better performance is obtained using Greedy Heuristic.

 ### Built With